A Broader View of Thompson Sampling: Introduction

+where the regularizer now becomes $\nu^\mathrm{TS}(\pi_t)=\cov_{\pi_t}(\theta_1-\theta_2,\mathrm{sign}(\theta_1-\theta_2))$.
+This is the familiar notion of ``biserial'' covariance \citep{pearson1909new} which measures the {\it remaining uncertainty} about the ``better" arm (on the scale of regret), thereby quantifying the exploration logic underlying Thompson Sampling as an instance of uncertainty-driven regularization.
+Recall that the Bellman equation suggests a tension-driven regularization.
+Motivated by this difference, we compare Thompson Sampling against the Bellman-optimal benchmark to understand and improve the heuristic algorithm in a principled manner:

+\begin{itemize} \item The $\mathcal{R}^2$ Bellman-optimal policy $Q^\mathrm{R2}$ achieves the best possible constant in the regret bound \eqref{eqn_bound}, and thus enjoys a stronger theoretical guarantee than Thompson Sampling $Q^\mathrm{TS}$. \item As shown in the left panel of Figure \ref{figure_intro}, $Q^\mathrm{R2}$ also achieves substantially lower cumulative regret than $Q^\mathrm{TS}$, empirically confirming the faithfulness of our stationarization. \item Through the lens of online optimization, the under-performance of Thompson Sampling stems from the fact that its regularizer $\nu^\mathrm{TS}(\pi_t)$ deviates from the Bellman-optimal one $\nu^\mathrm{R2}(\pi_t)$, both conceptually (uncertainty vs. tension) and numerically (see the right panel of Figure \ref{figure_intro}). \item Guided by Bellman's principle, Thompson Sampling (and any other $\mathcal{R}^2$-finite policy) can now be improved through a standard policy-improvement step

+where $V^\mathrm{TS}(\pi_{t+1})=\mathcal{R}^2(Q^\mathrm{TS};\pi_{t+1})$ is obtained by policy evaluation.
+Quite remarkably, a single policy-improvement step closes a substantial portion of the performance gap between Thompson Sampling and the $\mathcal{R}^2$-optimal policy, as illustrated later in the paper. \end{itemize}

-The rest of the paper is organized as follows: In Section \ref{preliminaries_section}, we review the Bayesian MAB problem and related algorithms.
-In Section \ref{faithful_section}, we introduce a ``faithful'' stationarization of the long-term regret minimization problem.
-In Section \ref{online_section}, we rediscover Thompson Sampling as an online optimization algorithm addressing the stationarized problem.
-In Section \ref{regularizer_section}, we illustrate how the regularizer of Thompson Sampling measures uncertainty and guides exploration.
-In Section \ref{optimal_section}, we compare Thompson Sampling with the optimal policy that solves the stationarized problem.
+The rest of the paper is organized as follows: In Section \ref{sec_pre}, we review the Bayesian MAB problem.
+In Section \ref{sec_faith}, we develop the concept of faithful stationarization in detail.
+In Section \ref{sec_online}, we rediscover Thompson Sampling as an online optimization algorithm and compare its regularization mechanism with that of the Bellman-optimal policy.
+In Section \ref{sec_tvb}, we approximately implement the Bellman-optimal policy and benchmark Thompson Sampling through numerical experiments.
+In Section \ref{sec_pi}, we apply (principled) policy improvement to Thompson Sampling.